The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Summary

-The parameters obtained allow us to identify specific dependencies consistent with a general understanding of physical processes in AGNs.
-In particular, we considered the mass-luminosity relationship, the photon index vs. the ratio of 2–10 keV luminosity to the Eddington luminosity, and the photon index as a function of the Eddington ratio.
+The parameters obtained allowed us to identify specific dependencies consistent with a general understanding of physical processes in AGNs.
+In particular, we considered the mass-luminosity relationship, the photon index vs. the ratio of 2–10 keV luminosity to the Eddington luminosity.
+We find no evidence that isolation suppresses or enhances any particular accretion mode, as isolated AGNs exhibit a broad range of spectral properties and models.
+For the first time, we identified a tentative linear correlation between intrinsic 2–10 keV luminosity and SMBH mass, a trend not commonly observed in AGN samples from denser environments.
+Although this relation may be affected by small-number statistics, it suggests a potentially distinctive evolutionary behaviour of isolated systems.

-Due to the small sample size and the fact that the data does not follow a normal distribution, we first applied the Kendall's rank correlation coefficient.
-This nonparametric method was used to assess whether there were statistically significant trends of monochromatic growth or decline in the selected parameters.